-HIS 101-History of Civilization I
+HIS 101-Western Civilization I

-This course is a survey of the main stages of the history of Civilization up to the 18th century.
+This course is a survey of the main stages of the history of western civilization up to the beginning of the 17th Century.
 It emphasizes the concepts, forces, ideas, events and people that shaped the complex dimensions of the contemporary world.
-After a brief consideration of the earliest civilization phase, the course explores the classical period, from about 1000 B.C.E. to 500 C.E., the spread of civilization period, 500-1400 C.E., and the rise of the West period, from 1400-1700 C.E.
+After a brief consideration of the earliest civilization phase, the course explores the classical period, from about 1000 B.C.E. to 500 C.E., the spread of civilization period, 500~1400 C.E., and the spread of the Renaissance and Reformation

-HIS 102-History of Civilization II
+HIS 102-Western Civilization II

-This course is a continuation of History of Civilization I beginning with the 18th century.
+This course is a continuation of Western Civilization I beginning with the 18th century.
 It, too, emphasizes the concepts, ideas, events and people that shaped the complex dimensions of the contemporary world.
 It begins with a consideration of the forces influencing the West's dominance of the globe between 1700 and 1900.
 It concludes with analysis of the 20th century as each major civilization confronts the forces of modernity.